 General operational information

 Will officers continue to be contactable?

 We are following the government advice and our officers are working remotely from their homes.
-There will be no planning presence in offices.
-Most officers are enabled for home working and are therefore contactable from home via email.
-Not all officers are equipped with mobile phones but you can contact officers by individual email address or via firstname.lastname@example.org.
-Please be mindful that many officers are balancing work with caring responsibilities.
+There will limited planning presence in offices.
+All staff are enabled for home working and are therefore contactable from home via email and phone.

 Are the council offices still open to the public?